-- Your child’s head tilts to one side with his chin pointed to the opposite shoulder.
+- Your child’s head tilts to one side with their chin pointed to the opposite shoulder.
 In about 75% of babies with torticollis, the right side is affected.

-- His head doesn’t turn side to side or up and down easily.
+- Their head doesn’t turn side to side or up and down easily.

 - You feel a soft lump in your baby’s neck muscle.
 This isn’t dangerous, and goes away within 6 months, usually.

 - Your baby prefers to look over the shoulder at you.
-His eyes don’t follow you because that would require turning his head.
+Their eyes don’t follow you because that would require turning their head.

-- He has trouble breastfeeding on one side or prefers to feed on one side only.
+- They have trouble breastfeeding on one side or prefers to feed on one side only.

-- Your baby works hard to turn toward you, struggles to turn his head all the way, and becomes upset because the movement is hard.
+- Your baby works hard to turn toward you, struggles to turn their head all the way, and becomes upset because the movement is hard.

-- He might start getting a flat head on one side -- or both sides -- from lying in one position all the time.
+- They might start getting a flat head on one side -- or both sides -- from lying in one position all the time.
 This is called “positional plagiocephaly.”

 When Should I Call My Doctor?

 If you notice signs that look like your baby might have torticollis, set up an exam with your doctor.